Ramón Sender (composer): San Francisco Tape Music Center

-Morningstar and Wheeler Ranches
+Open land communes

-In January 1966, he co-produced the Trips Festival with Ken Kesey and Stewart Brand.
-It was a three-day event that, in conjunction with The Merry Pranksters, brought together the nascent hippie movement for the first time.
+In January 1966, Sender co-produced the Trips Festival with Ken Kesey and Stewart Brand, a three-day event that drew together much of the emerging hippie movement in San Francisco.

-In April 1966, Sender became the first resident at Lou Gottlieb's Morning Star Ranch (Sender has, at times, referred to himself as Ramon Sender Morningstar) open land commune, which evolved into a Digger Farm / open land commune in 1967.
-After the residents' homes were bulldozed by Sonoma County authorities three times, he moved into the Wheeler Ranch in Occidental, California.
-Currently both properties have reverted to private ownership.
-Sender continued living and working in the area until 1980 when he returned to San Francisco.
-As "His Imperial Nothingness, Zero the Clown," he has continued appearing in the annual Occidental Fools Parade.
+That April he became the first resident of Lou Gottlieb's Morning Star Ranch, which became an open land commune the following year.
+After Sonoma County authorities bulldozed the residents' dwellings, he moved to the Wheeler Ranch near Occidental.
+Both properties later returned to private ownership.
+Sender remained in the area until 1980.

-One of the residents at Wheeler at Ranch was Alicia Bay Laurel, a visual artist, author and singer-songwriter known for her 1970 best-seller Living on the Earth.
-He collaborated with her on another book, Being of the Sun, which contains information about homemade music, drones, modes, and open tunings as a means of spiritual growth, as well as information about yoga, creating ritual, and forming intentional communities.
-In 1973, Sender made a reel-to-reel recording of himself and Laurel performing songs, chants and improvisations from the book, which Laurel released in 2013 as a CD on her record label, Indigo With Stars, titled Songs from Being of the Sun.
+Among the residents at Wheeler Ranch was Alicia Bay Laurel, author of the 1970 best-seller Living on the Earth.
+The two collaborated on Being of the Sun (1973), a book covering homemade music, drones, modes and open tunings as means of spiritual practice, alongside material on yoga, ritual and the forming of intentional communities.
+A 1973 reel-to-reel recording of the two performing songs and chants from the book was issued by Laurel in 2013 as Songs from Being of the Sun.

-During the late 1970s, Sender was one of the founding members of The Occidental Community Choir (the nearest town to the Wheeler Ranch commune), for whom he wrote original music and shared his skills as a choral arranger.
-The choir's rendition of Sender's arrangement of Laurel's song, "In the Morning" appears on her CD, Music from Living on the Earth.

-In 2006, stage producer, arranger and bassist Nicholas Alva created a musical based on the story of the open land communes Morningstar and Wheeler Ranch, including songs by Sender.
-In 2020 the music and dialogue were recorded and released as an ebook.
+During the late 1970s Sender helped found the Occidental Community Choir, writing original music and working as a choral arranger.
+The choir's recording of his arrangement of Laurel's song "In the Morning" appears on her album Music from Living on the Earth.
+In 2006, the producer and bassist Nicholas Alva created a musical drawing on the history of the two communes and including songs by Sender.

-Sender co-curated "The Hippies," an exhibition re-telling in written narration, photography, art and memorabilia, the history of the west Sonoma County Open Land communes, at the West County Museum in Sebastopol, California (part of the Sonoma County Historical Society.)
-Running from October 30, 2016, to March 5, 2017, it was the most popular exhibition ever at the West County Museum.
+Sender later co-curated "The Hippies," an exhibition on the history of the west Sonoma County open land communes held at the West County Museum in Sebastopol from October 2016 to March 2017.